Sonya Huber

-Sonya Huber (born 30 January 1971) is a U.S.-born essayist and writer of memoir and literary nonfiction.
+Sonya Huber is an American essayist and writer of memoir and literary nonfiction.
 She is an associate professor of creative writing at Fairfield University.
 She is the author of Pain Woman Takes Your Keys and Other Essays from a Nervous System, Cover Me: A Health Insurance Memoir, Opa Nobody, and other books.
 Huber's essays have appeared in Creative Nonfiction, Brevity, Hotel Amerika, LitHub, The Rumpus, River Teeth, among other literary journals, and in The New York Times, The Atlantic, The Chronicle of Higher Education, the Washington Post, and the Washington Post Magazine.

 Early life

-Sonya Huber was born in Evergreen Park, Illinois, in 1971 and grew up in New Lenox, Illinois.
+Sonya Huber was born in 1971 in Evergreen Park, Illinois and grew up in New Lenox, Illinois.

 Education

-Huber earned a BA at Carleton College in 1993 and a Master of Arts in journalism from the Ohio State University in 2000 through the Kiplinger Fellowship in Public Interest Journalism and a Master of Fine Arts in creative writing at the Ohio State University in 2004.
+Huber earned a BA at Carleton College in 1993 and a Master of Arts in journalism from the Ohio State University in 2000 through the Kiplinger Fellowship in Public Interest Journalism.
+She received a Master of Fine Arts in Creative Writing from the Ohio State University in 2004.